Contact PHA :

 Personal protective equipment (PPE) is considered the least effective measure and, therefore, should be considered in addition to all previous mitigation measures in the hierarchy of controls.

 It is acknowledged that not all elements of the hierarchy of controls will be possible in some settings, for example, in a patient’s home.
-In these situations, healthcare workers must have:
+In these situations, health and care workers must have:

 • Availability of Alcohol-Based Hand Rub for hand hygiene